Hawar Kilis

 Hawar Kilis (حوار كلس, Havar Kilis or Havar), alternatively spelled Hiwar Kalas, is a village in northern Aleppo Governorate, northwestern Syria.
 It is located between Azaz and Al-Rai, on the Queiq Plain, some 45 km north of the city of Aleppo, and just 2 km south of the border with the Turkish province of Kilis.

 The village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Zayzafun 3 km to the west and Baraghida 3 km to the south.

 Demographics

 In the 2004 census, Hawar Kilis had a population of 438.
+The village is inhabited by Turkmen.
 In late 19th century, traveler Martin Hartmann noted Hawar as a Turkish village of 10 houses, then located in the Ottoman nahiyah of Azaz-i Turkman.